indra-fp/Demographic-Data-Analyzer/README.md

 ### 3. What is the percentage of people who have a Bachelor's degree?

-First we need to locate people who have a Bachelor's degree using .loc(), and find the total of people using len.
+First we need to locate people who have a Bachelor's degree using .loc, and find the total of people using len.

 `df2 = len(df.loc[df.education == 'Bachelors'])`